Need an EPC in Stonebridge?

 More Info

-A recent report in the Telegraph taken from information on the register discovered that around 250,000 landlords are yet to comply with the new rules.
+A recent report in the Telegraph taken from information on the register found that around 250,000 landlords are yet to comply with the new rules.
 The information is available here.
-Make sure you are not one of those.
-Over time, we anticipate an increasing number of local authorities to get up to speed with enforcements.
+Make sure you are not one of them.
+As time passes, we anticipate an increasing number of local authorities to get up to speed with enforcements.

 SAP Calculations